-The IIE is responsible for the assessment and certification of both full-time and part-time (The Business School) students.
-It develops curricula and oversees their delivery while ensuring that the correct teaching and learning processes are implemented and adhered to.
-These processes are set out by 'The Senate', the senior decision-making body that determines the policies and regulations that govern all things academic.
-The Senate is chaired by the Director, who is also the head of The IIE.
-The Director is assisted by the Registrar, who is the Secretary of Senate.
-The remaining seats on Senate are occupied, in the most part, by academics and include representatives from Varsity College.
-Senate comprises a number of committees that variously manage the overseeing of standards, teaching, learning, curricula and assessment for over 60 accredited higher education qualifications.
-The Business School at Varsity College is represented on each of these committees.
+The IIE is responsible for the assessment and certification of the part-time students of The Business School.
+It develops curricula and oversees content delivery while guaranteeing that the correct teaching and learning practices are observed and implemented.
+These practices are established by The Senate, the primary decision-making body that determines the policies and regulations that govern all academic matters.
+The Senate is chaired by the Director, who also serves as head of The IIE.
+The Director is assisted by the Registrar, the Secretary of The Senate.
+The remaining seats on The Senate are occupied, in most part, by academics, including representatives from The IIE’s Varsity College and The Business School.

 The Senate comprises a number of committees that manage the overseeing of standards, teaching, learning, curricula and assessment for over 90 accredited Higher Education qualifications.
 The IIE’s Business School is represented on each of these committees.
 The IIE has been internationally recognised and accredited by the British Accreditation Council (BAC).
 Their accreditation is held by hundreds of colleges in the UK and overseas.
 They provide the leading mark of educational quality for the sector, which is used by students, parents, agencies and beyond as a guarantee of standards.